How Do I Find a Medicare Health Plan?

 You may want to sign up for a stand-alone Medicare Prescription Drug Plan as soon as you are eligible for Medicare; you may pay a late enrollment penalty with your monthly premium if you delay.
 You can find a Medicare Part D Prescription Drug Plan offered by a private insurance company contracted with Medicare.
 Medicare Part D Prescription Drug Plans are offered by private insurance companies contracted with Medicare.

-If you decide to stay with Original Medicare, another option you may have is to sign up for a Medicare Supplement (Medigap) plan to help pay for Original Medicare’s out-of-pocket costs.
+If you decide to stay with Original Medicare, another option you may have is to sign up for a Medicare Supplement insurance plan (Medigap) to help pay for Original Medicare’s out-of-pocket costs.
 Different Medigap plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
 Like Medicare plans with prescription drug coverage, you can find a Medicare Supplement plan from a private company.
 They may also offer additional benefits not available under Original Medicare such as limited foreign travel emergency coverage.

 Plan benefits and premiums may vary by location and insurance company, and not all plans are available in all locations.